-Figure 10.
+Figure 11.
 Counts, trend component and irregular component at base station B1 between station U and station V for six days in 2016, with five minutes as collection time intervals.

-The second method of extracting the peaks as the difference in handset count, $d_c^i = c_i - c{i-1}$, is shown in Figure 11.
-The difference in count, d_c^i , is the same value used to calculate the percentage increase in handset count I in the algorithm in Section 3.4.1.
-The percentage increase is analysed with violin plots in Figure 12 for data collected at base station B5 from the third data set with one-minute collection time intervals for a time period of five days, i.e., Monday-Friday.
-The violin plots in Figure 12 show the density distribution of the percentage increase on the y-axis for each of the categories described in Table 5.
+The second method of extracting the peaks as the difference in handset count, $d_c^i = c_i - c{i-1}$ , is shown in Figure 12.
+The difference in count, $d_c^i$ , is the same value used to calculate the percentage increase in handset count I in the algorithm in Section 3.4.1.
+The percentage increase is analysed with violin plots in Figure 13 for data collected at base station B5 from the third data set with one-minute collection time intervals for a time period of five days, i.e., Monday-Friday.
+The violin plots in Figure 13 show the density distribution of the percentage increase on the y-axis for each of the categories described in Table 2.
 The time of day on the x-axis shows the categories of morning rush hour, evening rush hour, and the rest of the day.
 Which direction the trains are travelling in, i.e., towards the city or away from the city, is given by the colours as described in the legend.
-These are percentage increases categorised in the 'Yes' category, identified by the proposed algorithm as collection times when a train has passed the base station since the previous collection time is included, categorized by the time of day.
+These are percentage increases categorised in the 'Yes' category, identified by the proposed algorithm as collection times when a train has passed the base station since the previous collection time.
+In addition, the 'No' category when no trains have passed the base station since the previous collection time is included, categorized by the time of day.
 The median values in percentage increase for each of the categories are shown by the white circles.
 The black lines give the standard box plot for each of the categories.